heholek/titan-project/README.md

 You will need to install :
 - [Vagrant](https://www.vagrantup.com/)
 - [VirtualBox](https://www.virtualbox.org/)

+If you are beyond a proxy, you need to have the [Vagrant plugin proxy-conf](https://github.com/tmatilai/vagrant-proxyconf) installed

 Once done, go into a command-line and launch the VM: